 27. To support the efficient use of resources it is critical that the annual accounts timetable is agreed with us to produce the unaudited accounts.
-Audit Scotland is currently reviewing its overall resources for the 2020/21 audit year.
+Audit Scotland continues to keep its overall resources for the 2020/21 audit year under review.
 As set out in paragraph 4, we will continue to take a pragmatic and flexible approach to enable us to respond to emerging issues and risks.
-We are in discussions with RoS senior management about potential dates for the audit and will update the Audit and Risk Committee once agreed.
+We have included our proposed timetable at Exhibit 4.
+We will continue having regular discussions with VisitScotland senior management about dates for the audit and will update the Audit and Risk Committee should anything change.